wildpeaches/wildpeaches/src/_content/posts/2021-03-09-california-tumbles-into-the-sea.md

 theta = acosd(dot(unit(P2),P3))
 ```

-Reset the transformation parameters (Ctrl-t) $/rightarrow$ Reset and then enter the value calculated for _theta_ as the rotation angle.
+Reset the transformation parameters (Ctrl-t) $\rightarrow$ Reset and then enter the value calculated for _theta_ as the rotation angle.
 In this case, the $z$-value should be 1 because we need to rotate about the $z$-axis.

 The mesh also needs to be rescaled.
 The most accurate points are on the white lines along the edge of the road, so pick a point like #3 shown above.
 The $x$ and $z$ coordinates don't matter, but the $y$ value might be something like 1.532193​.
 To get the scale factor, divide this into the true road width,